de-ich/vws4ls-aaspe-plugin/README.md

 - Unzip the contents of the plugin to the `plugins` folder of you *AASPE* installation.
 - Note: After that, your `plugins` folder should contain a folder `AasxPluginVws4ls`.

+## Debugging

+- Clone this repository
+- Build the project
+- Make sure that your version of *AASPE* uses exactly the same version of the built plugin code, by
+  - copying the build results to the plugin folder of *AASPE* as described in the installation section above,
+  - creating a symlink from the plugin folder of *AASPE* to your build output folder, or
+  - adjust the file `AasxPackageExplorer.options.json` of your *AASPE* to include the build output folder.
+- Start *AASPE*
+- Attach the debugger to the running *AASPE* process, e.g. by selecting `Debug -> Attach to process...` in Visual Studio

 ## General Usage

 This plugin adds several actions to the *AASPE*.
 After completing the steps described in the *Installation* section and starting the *AASPE*, these actions should be available via `Workspace -> Create...` as shown in the following screenshot: